Mikeysax/mikey/README.md

 ```$ mikey authCreator App```

-When you generate user authentication files, Mikey will modify your ```routes.js``` and ```entryFileName``` file with proper imports, and other various text.
+When you generate user authentication files, Mikey will modify your ```routes.js``` and ```entryFile``` file with proper imports, and other various text.
 A EntryPoint container will be created, and is where SignIn and SignUp direct to.

 After User Auth is done, you will need to add the API url to ```urlFor.js``` file in helpers, add your API public key to the ```publicKey.js``` file in helpers, and in the three action files that were generated, you can change the end of the URL to match your API routes for user authentication.

 Each file with necessary API or URL change will have commented code needed to be changed.

 Do not forget to change the ```routes.js``` route order to your apps liking.

-Adding API User Authentication outside a Mikey generated project might have edge cases that were not accounted for yet.
+<Strong>Caution</Strong>: Adding API User Authentication outside a Mikey generated project might have edge cases that were not accounted for yet.
 Please report any bugs or issues.
 ___
-For help and more commands:
+<strong>For help and more commands:</strong>

 ```$ mikey -h```
 ___